atrestis/atrestis.github.io/index.md

 ### Other Experiences

-* volunteering in teams helping refugees in Athens
+* Volunteering in teams helping refugees in Athens
 * DIY projects using Raspberry Pi and Arduino
 * A member of ELAK (free software of open code)
 * Involvement in coding marathons - Technologies used: Python, C/C++, Git, Jenkins
-* photo shooting
+* Photo shooting
-* literature
+* Literature
-* chess
+* Chess

 ### Languages